antononcube/Raku-UML-Translators/README.md

-    --attributes               Should the class attributes be included in the UML diagrams or not? [default: True] --methods                  Should the class methods be included in the UML diagrams or not? [default: True] --conciseGrammarClasses    Should grammar classes be shortened or not? [default: True]
+    --attributes               Should the class attributes be included in the UML diagrams or not? [default: True] --methods                  Should the class methods be included in the UML diagrams or not? [default: True] --conciseGrammarClasses    Should grammar classes be shortened or not? [default: True] --format=<Str>             Format of the output, one of 'Plant', 'PlantUML', 'WL', 'WLUML', or 'Whatever'. [default: 'PlantUML']
 ```

 ------